-There are a lot of techniques and hacks that web publishers use to maximise ad revenue such as A/B testing, header bidding, lazy loading ads, et al. One such commonly used technique is known as auto-refresh ads.
+There are a lot of techniques and hacks that web publishers use to maximise ad revenue such as A/B testing, header bidding, lazy loading ads, et al. One such commonly used technique is known as auto-refresh ads (or ad refresh).

 In this post, we’re going to explain what auto-refresh ads are, how they work, who should use them, and things to keep in mind before implementing them.